aviadoffer/iorate/README.md

 ```

 ## Release notes
+	IORATE Version 3.26 Notes

+Added blocking UNMAP support in patterns.ior.
+	You can now define a blocking UNMAP pattern such as:

+		Pattern 1 = "10MB random unmap" io size 10MB random blocking unmap;

+	When a blocking UNMAP runs, iorate remembers the UNMAP locations in an
+	in-memory queue.
+Later read/write patterns opportunistically reuse those
+	queued locations when available, helping create storage-level blocking / cache
+	interference scenarios.
+If no queued UNMAP locations are available, reads and
+	writes continue with their normal random positioning logic.

+	Notes:
+		blocking is only supported together with unmap.
+		The queued UNMAP locations are currently reused by later reads/writes of the
+		same I/O size.

+Increased maximum supported I/O size from 4MB to 10MB.
+	This allows larger patterns such as 10MB.
+This is to support large UNMAP operations

+Added 0.1% resolution for test pattern mix percentages.
+Test pattern weights are no longer limited to whole percentages.

+Examples that now work:

+   Test 1 = "99.8/0.1/0.1" for 600 second 99.8% pat 1,0.1% pat 2,0.1% pat 3

+   Test 2 = "70/29.9/0.1" for 600 second 70% pat 1,29.9% pat 2,0.1% pat 3;

 			IORATE Version 3.25 Notes

 Added S3 object storage support.
 IORATE can now benchmark PUT, GET and ENUM